CristianoLNPinto/agno-blog-post-generator/README.md

 ## 🙏 Acknowledgments

 - Built with [Agno](https://github.com/agno-ai/agno) framework
-- Powered by Google's Gemini API
+- Powered by Google's Gemini API and Groq
 - Observability by Comet ML and Opik
 - Architecture inspired by Domain-Driven Design principles